 - Additionally, the expiration date shown in the License Seat Usage table will be a date in the future instead of the current date.

-If the license is commuted, the end user will need to log into their machine, open Surfer, and do the following to check the seat back in:
+If the license is commuted, the end user will need to log into their machine, open Surfer, and check the seat back in as follows:

 - Click the File | License Info command.